Executives, you might NOT be maximizing LinkedIn in a way that will help get you hired.

 Have you cropped your LinkedIn Photo from a family or group shot?
 Used a Photo from a non-professional setting such as a party?
 Shown yourself behind the wheel of your car?

 PLEASE use a photo representative of your executive brand!
+Run it through Photofeeler to crowdsource feedback on your credibility.

 If you’re unsure of the right professional look, review Profiles of your executive competitors to see how their photo stacks up against yours.
 See What Does Your LinkedIn Photo Say About Your Executive Brand? for more tips.